 First, know that pride doesn’t mean that we are not self-assured.
 Pride takes on a very different demeanor than someone who knows who they are in Christ and know the purpose for which they enjoy a particular gift set.
 Self-assurance isn’t pride when it is properly measured by what you are called to do – it is actually faithful to God and the vocation or cause he has for you.

 Pride means to act presumptuously – to assume a position without securing it by proven ability.
 You may get the position, but a lack of ability to perform will disgrace you.

-However, humility is honing and sharpening your skill set to achieve the purposes for which you have been called.
+However, humility is honing and sharpening your skillset to achieve the purposes you have been called.
 Every man should champion a cause and work diligently toward fulfilling it.
-In fact, pursuing excellence isn’t prideful, it is a type of humility.
+In fact, pursuing excellence isn’t prideful; it is a type of humility.